marpple/rune/docs/tutorial/abstract-view.md

 }
 ```

-## Abstracting with Templates
+## Simplifying Abstraction with Templates

-The approach used to implement `CheckboxView` requires careful type definitions, making abstraction somewhat challenging.
-By leveraging Rune's template functions, you can abstract more easily as shown below.
+The method of implementing `CheckboxView` as previously described requires careful type definition, making abstraction a bit challenging.
+By using Rune's template functions, you can abstract more easily:

 ```typescript
 export class CheckboxView<T extends CheckboxData> extends View<T> {